Browse privately in Safari on Mac

-When you use Private Browsing windows, the details of your browsing aren’t saved and the websites you visit aren’t shared with your other devices.
+When you browse privately, the details of your browsing aren’t saved, and the websites you visit aren’t shared with your other Apple devices.

 Browsing initiated in one tab is isolated from browsing initiated in another tab, so websites you visit can’t track your browsing across multiple sessions.

 Web pages you visit and your AutoFill information aren’t saved.